boushphong/dsa/3. Leetcode Pattern/Dynamic Programming.md

 ## Linear Sequences with non-constant Transition
-Requires us to solve the sub-problem on every prefix of the array.
-However, transitions may not be simple and require a linear amount of options from indices `j < i`.
+Requires us to solve the sub-problem on every prefix (or suffix) of the array.
+However, transitions may not be simple and require a linear amount of options from indices `j < i` (or `j > i`).

 ### [Largest Sum of Averages](https://leetcode.com/problems/largest-sum-of-averages)
 ```python